JasmineThai-hub/PokemonRebornTurtwigPuzzle/README.md

 1. Run the script with Python.

-2. Make sure the 4x4 sliding puzzle is visible on the screen, in the specified region (X: 700 to 1220, Y: 180 to 700).
+2. Make sure the game window is visible on the screen, in the specified region (X: 700 to 1220, Y: 180 to 700).

 3. The script will capture a screenshot of the specified region, then identify and label the tiles.

 4. The IDA* algorithm will calculate the moves required to solve the puzzle.

-5. The script will then simulate these moves, solving the puzzle in real-time.
+5. The script will then simulate these moves using PyDirectInput, solving the puzzle in real-time.

 6. You can observe the final state of the puzzle and the steps taken to solve it.